How to Inspect Element on Mac | 3 Efficient Ways to Inspect Elements

-This way we are saved from repeatedly changing source code and checking the final output again and again.
+This way, we are saved from repeatedly changing source code and checking the final output repeatedly.

 The following image shows a developer editing an HTML value from the web inspector:

-In the above image, the highlighted box is being edited by the developer.
-This can be achieved by double-clicking any element on the source code.
-Once you edit the value, press enter and the effect can be seen instantly on the web page.
+In the above image, the developer is editing the highlighted box.
+Double-clicking any element on the source code can achieve this.
+Once you edit the value, press enter, and the effect can be seen instantly on the web page.

 Easier to use for people from different teams

 A good practical use case I encountered while working on a project with multiple teams is that inspecting elements is the easiest way for all of them.
 Designers can quickly assess the colors and verify whether they are correctly rendered or not.
 Business analysts can also quickly right-click and inspect to check whether client requirements are satisfied or not.
 Technical or non-technical, any type of team can easily use the web inspector and accomplish their required task which is a major benefit of using this feature on a browser.

 How to Inspect Elements on Mac?